andrewbaisden/spectrum/README.md

 ### Run Frontend

-Use this command to start the frontend server
+Lastly use this command to start the frontend server:

 ```shell
 pnpm --filter frontend dev
 ```

+You can see what the app looks like in these screenshots:

 ## Booking Page